• Skip to primary navigation

 Butter and sugar layer

-• The halved apricots come on top of the sugar, and they will cook halfway in this butter-sugar mixture before you actually add the batter on top.
+The butter isn't mixed into the cake batter; you use it to coat the baking dish generously.
+The halved apricots are placed on top of the sugar, and they partially cook in the butter-sugar mixture before the batter is added on top.

 Apricot layer

-• The sugar and butter will have melted together by this time, forming a sweet and buttery sauce for the apricots.
+By this time, the sugar and butter will have melted together, forming a sweet and buttery sauce for the apricots.
+The fruit needs to cool for about 3 minutes before covering it with the batter.

 Batter layer

-• Be very careful when folding the egg yolks and the flour mixture into the egg whites; use a hand whisk and not an electric mixer for this purpose, and do it as gently and with as few movements as you can.
+Be careful when folding the egg yolks and flour mixture into the egg whites.
+Use a hand whisk, not an electric mixer, and fold gently with as few movements as possible.
+This will help the cake rise nicely.

-• At first glance, you might think that the cake is undercooked because the butter-sugar layer will look rather wet.
+At first glance, you might think the cake is undercooked because the butter-sugar layer will look rather wet.
 But it is not undercooked or wet; it is just glossy because of the butter and the sugar.
-Have a look at the picture below.

 More apricot recipes